Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Approach

 \subsection{Quantitative Metrics}

-From this learned embedding space, we derive quantitative measures to assess how closely a generated video aligns with the manifold of real human actions based on two key observations: \begin{itemize} \item Real videos of the same action (e.g., ``jumping jacks'') form compact, \textbf{action consistent} clusters (Fig.~\ref{fig:teaser}). \item Frame-level embeddings of a real video evolve smoothly over time, measuring \textbf{temporal coherence} (Fig.~\ref{fig:teaser}). \end{itemize} Given a presumably poorly generated video, it should violate these two properties.
+From this learned embedding space, we derive quantitative measures to assess how closely a generated video aligns with the manifold of real human actions based on two key observations: \begin{itemize} \item Real videos of the same action (e.g., ``jumping jacks'') form compact, \textbf{action consistent} clusters (\cref{fig:teaser}). \item Frame-level embeddings of a real video evolve smoothly over time, measuring \textbf{temporal coherence} (\cref{fig:teaser}). \end{itemize} Given a presumably poorly generated video, it should violate these two properties.
 To measure \textbf{action consistency ($\bm{\actionscore}$)}, we compute an action-specific centroid $\mathbf{c}_k$ by averaging the temporal window-level embeddings across all real videos of a given class $k$.
 For a generated video of the same action, we similarly average its window-level $[\text{CLS}]$ embeddings to obtain $\mathbf{z}^{\text{gen}}_{\text{video}}$.
 A generated video is more action consistent if the distance between these two representations (${\actionscore}$ = $\left\lVert \mathbf{z}^{\text{gen}}_{\text{video}} - \mathbf{c}_k \right\rVert_2$) is small.
 Lower distance indicates closer alignment with real action distributions.
 To evaluate \textbf{temporal coherence ($\bm{\tempscore}$)}, we measure the smoothness of frame trajectories within the learned embedding space.
 Given per-frame embeddings ($\mathbf{z}_t$) of a window, we define temporal coherence as

 The final score for a video is obtained by averaging temporal coherence scores across all windows.
 Lower scores correspond to gradual, physically consistent transitions, while higher scores indicate abrupt or implausible temporal changes.
-While action consistency measures if a generated action is semantically correct, temporal coherence measures how temporally smooth the generation is, thereby complementing each other.
+While action consistency measures if a generated action is semantically correct, temporal coherence measures how temporally smooth the generation is.
 In Sec.~\ref{sec:baselines}, we show that these metrics strongly correlate with human perception and serve as reliable indicators for evaluating generative video models.